 Have you ever been caught in a riot?
-As people in Portland Oregon discovered last weekend, it can happen anywhere.
+As DC just demonstrated, it can happen anywhere.
 Our security expert, Mike McMaken, discusses how best to survive a riot.

 I was on a security assignment to Cairo during the 2011 revolution to overthrow President Mubarak.
 We were providing security assessments and training for several U.S.-funded international development projects operating throughout the city.
 The work required me to move around quite a bit, and consequently, I had to not only avoid the many demonstrations and riots taking place throughout the city, but actually had to escape from one street where a mob was smashing down the doors to a building.

 The streets were clogged with people and vehicles, and at this time there was no police presence in most of the city so we were pretty much on our own.
 Areas where there were fires burning were easy enough to avoid since the plumes of smoke were a dead giveaway, but other situations were not so easy to spot since you couldn’t see what was going on until you were actually looking down the street.
 In the situation where the mob was smashing their way into a building, we were in a vehicle and were able to quickly reverse back up the street and then make a sharp turn out of the area.
 It was a surreal experience, being able to see the pyramids above the skyline as we made our way across a city in turmoil.